 - Base directory: Optional field that specifies the directory to change to before starting a build.
 This is where we will look for dependency management files such as

-.nvmrc/etc. A common use for this field is linking a site to a monorepo (a repository that contains multiple sites or apps, each in its own subdirectory).
+.nvmrc/etc. If not set, the base directory defaults to the root of the repository.
+A common use for this field is linking a site to a monorepo (a repository that contains multiple sites or apps, each in its own subdirectory).

 - Build command: If you are using a static site generator or other build tool, this is where you should specify the command to run to build your site.
 Visit the common configurations doc to learn about typical settings for popular tools and architectures.

 - Publish directory: Directory (relative to the root of your repo) that contains the deploy-ready HTML files and assets generated by the build.
 If a base directory has been specified, it should be included in the publish directory path.
 For example, if your base directory is set to